top of page

 manual processes are by nature subject to risk

-unintentional manipulatiom
+unintentional manipulation

 the control is designed to detect accidental and unintended changes